-By: Sheree Shea
+By Guest Author: Sheree Shea

 The day I turned sixteen I channeled my redhead fiery spirit into getting my driver’s license.
-I arrived at the California Department of Motor Vehicles gripping the steering wheel with relentless determination to silence tremors of nervousness.
+I arrived at the California Department of Motor Vehicles gripping the steering wheel with a relentless determination to silence tremors of nervousness.
 Once I finished the test, I was handed a clipboard and instructed to complete the Driver License application.

 I scribbled through the basic information …First Name, Last Name, Mailing Address etc., and I came across a very peculiar question, one that I had not been faced with before: hair color.

 I filled up the boxes with what I considered the label of my hair color: strawberry blonde.

 I appealed to the woman behind the desk for assistance, because ‘strawberry blonde’ exceeded the character count of available boxes.
 She told me to select between two options: red or blonde.

 I was overcome with ambivalence…I did not consider myself blonde, yet I was reluctant to select red.

 Growing up, I was ashamed to be a redhead.
 As a young girl, my locks were a deep amber hue year-round, with subtle blonde highlights appearing during the summertime months.
 I constantly questioned my genetic connection to my parents – my mom is blonde and my dad has dark brown hair.
 My mom always lathered me with twice as much sunscreen as my siblings, because I had “fair skin”.